Monkeee-code/simple-talismans/README.md

 - Modrinth (comming soon)
 - Github
 - [PlanetMinecraft](https://www.planetminecraft.com/data-pack/talismans-datappack-1-20-1/)
+# Texture
+In the directory `texture` is where you will find the texture pack which is optional for this datapack!
 ## Authors
 This datapack was made by me (_Monkeee) and nobody else.
 ## Copyright